Linkvalue-Interne/MajoraFrameworkExtraBundle/docs/forms.md

 # Forms

-The Symfony Form component has a huge extension system, and allows us to customize it with extra behaviors.
+The Symfony Form component has a powerfull extension system, and allows us to customize it with extra behaviors.

 All this stuff is non-intrusive in your project and have to be activated through bundle config, and a form option.